Reviews have become one of the most important factors in consumer purchasing decisions.

 Example of a response to a negative review

-Here is an example on how to respond to a negative review:
+Here is an example of how to respond to a negative review:

-The bottom line — staying engaged with customers
+The bottom line — managing reviews grows customers